microsoft/fsi-experiences/README.md

 >
 >        * [Solution project][SolutionProject]
 >
->    * [**Registering a plug-in**][PluginRegister]
+>    * [**Signing and registering a plug-in**][PluginRegister]
 >
 >    * [Setup by project type][Projects]

-The plug-in must be signed and registered before the deployment stage.
+Plug-ins must be signed before the deployment stage.
 Otherwise, the deployment will fail.
-Follow the instructions in the [official documentation](https://learn.microsoft.com/power-apps/developer/data-platform/tutorial-write-plug-in#sign-the-plug-in) to sign and register a plug-in.
+Follow the steps down below to sign the plug-in:

+1. To sign the plugins, you need to create a key pair using the [Strong Name tool](https://learn.microsoft.com/en-us/dotnet/framework/tools/sn-exe-strong-name-tool).
+2. Start the tool using Visual Studio Developer Command Prompt, go to `build\config` folder, and follow the steps in this [documentation](https://learn.microsoft.com/en-us/dotnet/standard/assembly/create-public-private-key-pair#create-a-key-pair) to create a key pair, **call it *"key.snk"***.
+3. Extract the public key from the key pair and copy it to a separate file as declared in the documentation in step 2, you'll need the *public.snk* file to extract the public key token.
+4. Run `sn -tp public.snk` on Visual Studio Developer Command Prompt and save the extracted public key token.
+5. Follow the steps [here](https://learn.microsoft.com/en-us/dotnet/standard/assembly/sign-strong-name?source=recommendations#create-and-sign-an-assembly-with-a-strong-name-by-using-visual-studio) to sign the assembly using Visual Studio.
+The strong name key file path should point to your key pair file, i.e., `$(MSBuildThisFileDirectory)\build\config\key.snk`.
+6. Using Visual Studio Code, search for *"PublicKeyToken=null"*, and replace all results with the public key token extracted previously in step 4, *i.e, PublicKeyToken=<extracted_public_key_token>*.

+For plug-ins registration, you can follow the steps in this [documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/tutorial-write-plug-in#register-plug-in).

 ## Setup by project type
 >    * [Repo code setup][Repocodesetup]